 Ms. Becca Mason (K1) has been teaching since 2001.
 She earned her undergraduate degree in Political Science from The George Washington University and her master’s degree from Lesley University in Early Childhood Education.
 She is also an Adjunct Professor with Lesley University’s School of Education and enjoys helping her students attain their M.Ed.
 She has been with Conservatory Lab since 2009 and has taught in the K-1 and K-2 classrooms.
 Outside of school, Becca spends her time playing board games, watching films, going to concerts, cooking, going out for Karaoke, and solving sudoku puzzles.
 She is very happy to be celebrating her 4th year with Conservatory Lab and feels grateful for all of the incredible moments in teaching and learning she has experienced with this amazing group of students and families.

-This is K2 teacher Ms. Mary Randolph’s third year at the Conservatory Lab School, and her fourth year as a classroom teacher.
+This is K2 teacher Ms. Mary Randolph’s fourth year at the Conservatory Lab School, and her fifth year as a classroom teacher.
 She earned her Master’s degree in Early Childhood Education at Lesley University in 2009.
 Before that she worked with many different age groups in both public and private institutions, and she also worked as a nanny for many years.
 In the end, she found her place in pre-kindergarten.
 The creativity, the sense of wonder, and the energy that exists at this age is so captivating to Mary.
 The mission at the Conservatory Lab- that music is a means for social change- as well as our Expeditionary Learning, have enabled her to strengthen her practice in remarkable ways.
 Nurturing the children as they blossom into deep thinkers and talented performers has been an incredible experience for Mary.
 She sees such a sense of accomplishment and pride that has an impact not only on their creative selves, but in their relationships and academics.
 When Mary is not teaching, she is often spending time with my family in Maine, lost in a great book, or trying to cook without over-seasoning anything.

-Jovanne Buckmire, first grade, received her BA from Wheelock College in Human Development, and has been teaching elementary school for seven years.
+Jovanne Buckmire, first grade, received her BA from Wheelock College in Human Development, and has been teaching elementary school for eight years.
 Her favorite part of teaching first grade is watching young learners grow as scholars, musicians, and friends.
 When she is not in the classroom she enjoys spending time with family and friends, especially at the beach!

 Ms. Jenna Gampel received her undergraduate degree from Northeastern University, and her Master’s Degree in Curriculum and Instruction with a specialization in Literacy from Lesley in 2010.
 This is Jenna’s fourth year at Conservatory Lab, and she has enjoyed the benefits of honing her craft in the 2nd grade.
 Jenna enjoys bringing her musical theater and dance experience to the classroom.
 She has been excited to implement expeditionary learning, seeing the deep learning and quality work students are able to produce.
 In her free time, Jenna enjoys visiting her family, walking her dog Bentley and snowboarding.

-Ms. Rachel Cates is a fourth grade teacher and has been teaching at Conservatory Lab since 2009.
+Ms. Rachel Cates is a fifth grade teacher and has been teaching at Conservatory Lab since 2009.
 She has lived in Boston since 2003 and prior to that she grew up in a small town about an hour south of Boston.
 Rachel received a Bachelor’s Degree in Elementary Education from Boston University and is currently pursuing a Master’s Degree in Special Education from Framingham State College.
 Rachel has always had a passion to work with children and she loves being a part of Conservatory Lab!
 Although it’s been awhile since she’s taken lessons, Rachel can play the piano and loves to sing.
 When not at school, Rachel enjoys spending time with friends and family.
 She also loves engaging herself with new books for pleasure as well as books that will enhance her teaching career.